BathineniDhanush/url-shortener/README.md

 The 3,000 RPS run is useful failure evidence: it showed that synchronous PostgreSQL lookup plus analytics write is not a viable hot path at that target.
 Redis resolution caching, asynchronous event publication, controlled scale-out, and explicit database connection budgets are the resulting design actions.
-The same profile must still be repeated against Azure Container Apps before claiming the target.

 ## Frontend SPA